TeresaLiuu/Workout-tracker/README.md

 # Workout-tracker

 This is a work out tracker app.
-The user can track their workout by simply creating, and update their workout
+The user can track their workout by simply creating, and update their workout.

+Deployed app : ()

 ![inAction1](./public/assets/img/ScreenShot.png)